 With so many trails to choose from, how do you decide where to go first?

-Snowmobile NB, New Brunswick’s snowmobile clubs federation, has an interactive live map with up-to-date information about all of the trails and their grooming status.
+Snowmobile NB, New Brunswick’s snowmobile clubs federation, has an interactive live map with up-to-date information about trail conditions, groomer routes and services available along the trails.

 Snowmobile NB has three provincially designated Signature Trails offering something for everyone, whether you're a seasoned rider or a novice.